Research in Bill Walton's Laboratory

 Prospective Graduate Students:

-I am most interested in working with students who have a strong interest in the study of aquatic insect ecology or vector ecology.
 Besides serving on committees of graduate students enrolled in the Entomology Graduate Program, I have recently served on the qualifying exam, thesis or dissertation committees of students in the departments of Biology and Environmental Sciences.
 I am a Cooperating Faculty Member in the Evolution, Ecology and Organismal Biology Graduate Program.
-I am associated with the Center for Conservation Biology, the Center for Invasive Species Research and the Center for Disease Vector Research.
+I am associated with the Center for Conservation Biology, the Center for Invasive Species Research and the Center for Infectious Disease Vector Research.
 Prospective students are welcome to contact me before applying to best determine which program is most appropriate for their interests and prior training.